-Glenbard West is pleased to partner with OrganicLife as our new food service provider.
+Glenbard West is pleased to partner with OrganicLife as our food service provider.
 Information regarding OrganicLife, menu offerings, and nutrition/allergen information will be available on your high school's website.
 In order to promote cleanliness and efficient food service, students are expected to be courteous to staff and students while observing the following rules:

-- 1. PICK UP ALL LITTER AFTER EATING AND DISPOSE OF PROPERLY. - 2.
-Students will only be permitted to enter and leave the cafeteria at the start, midpoint, and end of periods four, five, six, and seven. - 3.
+1. PICK UP ALL LITTER AFTER EATING AND DISPOSE OF PROPERLY.

+- 2. Students will only be permitted to enter and leave the cafeteria at the start, midpoint, and end of lunch and collaboration periods. - 3.
 Because of classes in session, students from the cafeteria may use only the washrooms located at the East end of the 200 floor. - 4.
-Students must arrive at lunch on time.
+Students must arrive at lunch on time. - 5.
+Students are not permitted to order and have food delivered from outside establishments.